JJ Starling

-Jonathan Eric "JJ" Starling (born March 16, 2004) is an American college basketball player for the Syracuse Orange of the Atlantic Coast Conference (ACC).
-He previously played for the Notre Dame Fighting Irish.
+Jonathan Eric "JJ" Starling (born March 16, 2004) is an American college basketball player for the Buffalo Bulls of the Mid-American Conference (MAC).
+He previously played for the Notre Dame Fighting Irish and Syracuse Orange.

 Early life and high school career

 Starling grew up in Baldwinsville, New York and initially attended Charles W. Baker High School.
 As a sophomore, he averaged 28.6 points, 6.2 rebounds, and 1.8 assists per game and set the school's scoring record during his sophomore season.
 Following the end of the school year, Starling transferred to La Lumiere School in La Porte, Indiana.
 As a senior, Starling played in the Jordan Brand Classic and the McDonald's All-American Game.

 Recruiting

 Starling was a consensus five-star recruit and one of the top players in the 2022 class, according to major recruiting services.
 On October 12, 2021, he committed to playing college basketball for Notre Dame over offers from Duke, Northwestern, Stanford, and Syracuse.
 He was the highest-rated player to commit to Notre Dame since Demetrius Jackson in 2013.